18F/handbook/docs/engineering/drupal-site-building.md

 ### <a name="master"></a>We are ALWAYS clear on which site is the config/content master.

-Never lose time working on the wrong site! \[Hint: in nearly all cases the config/content master should be “live” from day 1.]
+Never lose time working on the wrong site! \[Hint: in nearly all cases the config/content master should be "live" from day 1.]

 #### How we do this

 * Add a ticket to the project Trello board designing dev, qa and live servers
 * Look into using Environment Indicator to differentiate sites (<https://www.drupal.org/project/environment_indicator>)

-### <a name="modules"></a>We don’t install modules we don’t need, and we remove ones we no longer need.
+### <a name="modules"></a>We don't install modules we don't need, and we remove ones we no longer need.

 This means our sites are as simple, focused and performant as possible.

 #### How we do this

 * We prefer to use config.make as an inventory of contributed modules and patches.
-* We use dev commit id’s to identify our dev versions in contrib.make instead of the generic “7.x-dev”.
+* We use dev commit id's to identify our dev versions in contrib.make instead of the generic "7.x-dev".
-* We routinely review enabled modules in the module list, and remove modules that aren’t currently enabled ASAP, but no later than pushes to production servers.
+* We routinely review enabled modules in the module list, and remove modules that aren't currently enabled ASAP, but no later than pushes to production servers.
 * Remove = disable AND uninstall AND delete.

 ### <a name="media-display"></a>We build sites that make it easy to upload and display images and video.

 #### How we do this

-* Insert module for inline images … ASPCA, Rethink, etc.
+* Insert module for inline images ...
+ASPCA, Rethink, etc.
-* Media module and WYSYWIG/CKEditor integration… Mukutu, EatFresh, GlobalNET
+* Media module and WYSYWIG/CKEditor integration...
+Mukutu, EatFresh, GlobalNET
-* Embed fields … C4CM
+* Embed fields ...
+C4CM
-* Video filter … RPA
+* Video filter ...
+RPA

 ### <a name="careful-upgrades"></a>We upgrade Drupal major versions with careful consideration.